 People don’t want to click through an endless collection of posts.
 Suppose your blog has 1,000 articles and you’re listing 10 articles per page: that would give you a hundred archive pages.
 If you would link these pages just by adding an Older (Previous) posts link and a Newer (Next) posts link, that would mean you would have to click 99 times to get to the last page.
 There is no need to make it that hard.

-By adding a numbered pagination, linking for instance the first, second, third, tenth, twentieth, thirtieth, up to the ninetieth and last page, you reduce the number of clicks.
+By adding a numbered pagination, linking, for instance, the first, second, third, tenth, twentieth, thirtieth, up to the ninetieth and last page, you reduce the number of clicks.
 Jumping every 20 pages will already lower that number to 10, of course.
 Pagination will allow your users to click through your archive in a rather simple way.

 4. Get rid of outdated content

-If articles aren’t up to date anymore and are hardly read by anyone, you could decide to delete them all together.
+If articles aren’t up to date anymore and are hardly read by anyone, you could decide to delete them altogether.
 This will clean up your site nicely!
 Be careful though, because deleting pages could lead to a lot of 404’s.
 Read Joost’s post about properly deleting a post, before you clean up your old content!

 Conclusion: stay on top!